imadevguyanand/TodoNote/Readme.md

     git clone https://github.com/imadevguyanand/TodoNote.git
     ```

-2. In the local folder make a copy of conf.template.sh and rename the file as **conf.sh**
+2. In the "local" folder make a copy of conf.template.sh and rename the file as **conf.sh**

+3. Create a database for the application using terminal or use your favourite GUI for the workbench

-3. Fill out the variables in conf.sh
+4. Fill out the variables in conf.sh
     Some notes and example values are below:

     ```